Information for Law Enforcement and Legal Entities

-The California State Government Code and Health & Safety Code require that the Coroner be notified whenever a person dies and their death is the result of criminal means or other unnatural causes.
-Additionally, certain other natural deaths fall under the jurisdiction of the Medical Examiner-Coroner simply because there either is no physician to sign a death certificate, or the physician is unwilling or legally prohibited from doing so.
+The California State Government Code and Health & Safety Code require that the Medical Examiner be notified whenever a person dies and their death is the result of criminal means or other unnatural causes.
+Additionally, certain other natural deaths fall under the jurisdiction of the Medical Examiner simply because there either is no physician to sign a death certificate, or the physician is unwilling or legally prohibited from doing so.

 Local law enforcement agencies may occasionally come into contact with cremated human remains, bones or tissue specimens.